Social Enterprise Gold Mark Assessment Framework

 When you are ready to apply, simply complete the short registration form and we will support you through the process, which generally comprises four key steps:

-- Completing the Pre-Assessment Review Form (available on request).
+- Completing the Review Form (available on request).
 You must use the form provided.
 The questions address the key elements of best practice covered by each of the Gold Mark criterion and ask you to provide a narrative summarising how your organisation meet the criteria.

 - Completing a Employee/Stakeholder Survey* and achieving the required response rate: this varies according to the number of employees and it could include other stakeholders.
 Instructions for the Employee/Stakeholder Survey will be sent to you separately.

 - Post Assessment Report and Feedback.
-Your assessor will produce a report for the Social Enterprise Mark Certification Panel, summarising how far Gold Mark evidence requirements have been met.
+Your assessor will produce a report for the Social Enterprise Mark Accreditation Panel, summarising how far Gold Mark evidence requirements have been met.
 The Panel make a final judgement on this and you will then be notified of their decision and receive a copy of the report.
 A meeting to discuss this with SEMCIC representatives will then be arranged with you.